Apollo AI Assistant: Find, Score, Engage

 Apollo AI Assistant scoring resource

-Define the score, find the audience, then act in Apollo.
+Open the right list, understand the score, then act in Apollo.

 Apollo scoring signals product screen